littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 > 4 Sentiment analysis, such as classifying the sentiment of tweets or movie reviews as positive or negative
 > 5 Timeseries forecasting, such as predicting the future weather at a certain loca- tion, given recent weather data
 ```

+This chapter include :

+> This chapter’s examples focus on two narrow tasks: sentiment analysis on the IMDB dataset, a task we approached earlier in the book, and temperature forecasting.

 # Chapter 7

 # Chapter 8